Jeddunk/KoalaGeddon-Configurator/README.md

 - TtkThemes, licensed under a GNU GPLv3 compatible License.

 # Acknowledgments
-- Acidicoala for the creation of such a great tool.
+- Acidicoala for the creation of such a great tool and the immense help provided for the betterment of this one.